 A working definition is when local residents (perhaps rural, poor or economically marginalised) invite you to visit their communities.
 You may stay overnight or participate in activities run by the community.
 The communities earn revenue in various forms from accommodation, provision of services or rent.
 Individuals often learn to become entrepreneurs and business managers in the process.
 In return you get to see a way of life, vastly different from your own, in an authentic, non-voyeuristic way.
 You gain a much deeper understanding of the issues facing that community or region.
 Certainly more than you would during a one hour ‘tour’.
 Plus the money is going straight to the communities.

 But there are many forms of community tourism, some of which are not immediately obvious.
 Yes sometimes you may choose to stay in the community.
 You can trade off some comfort in return for an experience.
-One example is that of our very own Cederberg Heritage Route walking trails where modest accommodation in local communities is rewarded with access to pristine parts of the Cederberg Wilderness Reserve which you couldn’t get to otherwise.
+One example is that of the Cederberg Heritage Route walking trails where modest accommodation in local communities is rewarded with access to pristine parts of the Cederberg Wilderness Reserve which you couldn’t get to otherwise.
 (See our Cedarberg Heritage article here)

 But other times you don’t need to trade off any luxury, as some safari camps and lodges operate on community land.
 They pay a rent or concession fee to the community and run a commercial lodge.
 Sometimes it is just money changing hands.
 But for more enlightened enterprises it has blossomed into a much deeper exchange, which benefits all sides.
 Lodge visitors can visit the community and see the changes that tourism brings.
 The community gets not only investment, but exposure to outside influences and job opportunities at the lodge.